Frequently Asked Questions

 for community resources, verify providers and benefits with your insurance company.

 9. What should a faculty member do if emergency mental health services are needed?

 If the faculty member feels threatened, campus police should be called at 901-448-4444.
-If individuals express thoughts of hurting themselves or others, the faculty member can call Christa Deiss to set up an urgent appointment with the Psychiatrist, the Behavioral Health Coordinator, or the UHS Medical Director.
+If individuals express thoughts of hurting themselves or others, the faculty member can call Christa Deiss to set up an urgent appointment with the Psychiatric Nurse Practitioner, the Behavioral Health Coordinator, or the UHS Medical Director.

 Students may also call the Student Assistance Program at 800-327-2255 for 24/7 care.

 Hospitalization for psychiatric care is covered under major medical insurance plans.
 Hospitals with psychiatric services are Lakeside Beahvioral Health Hospital and St. Francis Hospital.